BlackBip/Ti-Basic-BTC-Miner/README.md

 ## How does it works
 Since I can't put any comments in Ti-Basic, here is a summary :

-- **BTMINE** : Takes BTCINIT's block information and generate the block hash.
+- **BTCMINE** : Takes BTCINIT's block information and generate the block hash.

 It uses :
 - **BTCINIT** : Sets some constants, like the block's information and BCHANGE key.